The Scoop on Credit Scores

 The thresholds vary between categories depending on the user of the information.
 The chart below shows the approximate distinctions considered by many vendors.

 According to Investopedia, there are five factors that determine your credit score:

 - Payment history – Do you pay your bills on time.
 Timely payment for a long period of time will improve your credit score.

-- Credit utilization – The ratio of the amount you owe to your credit limit on credit cards.While you want a score that is more than 0% (i.e., using your credit cards is good), as the ratio increases above 30% your credit rating will decrease.
+- Credit utilization – The ratio of the amount you owe to your The maximum amount of money you are allowed to have as your outstanding balance.
+More on credit cards.While you want a score that is more than 0% (i.e., using your credit cards is good), as the ratio increases above 30% your credit rating will decrease.